runwayNULL/404_altitude_not_found/README.md

   // … additional quizzes
 };
 ```
-- `quiz.js` dynamically loads the correct quiz for each post based on postId from the URL.
+- `quiz.js` uses the URL's `postId` to dynamically load the appropriate quiz for every post.

 - **Dark Mode**:
   - Implemented via a `dark-mode` CSS class toggled with JavaScript.
-  - Custom airplane-shaped cursor (`.cur`) for visibility in dark mode.
+  - For visibility in dark mode, a **custom airplane-shaped cursor** (`.cur`) was used.
-  - Colors are defined with **CSS variables** for seamless switching.
+  - **CSS variables** define colors so that switching between themes is smooth and seamless.

 - **Animations**:
-  - CSS keyframes drive airplane entry and text “flying in.”
+  - **CSS keyframes** drive airplane entry and text “flying in.”
-  - JS event listeners trigger fun fact planes and interactive toasts.
+  - **JavaScript event listeners** trigger fun fact planes and interactive toasts.

 ---